Ohio Vice Squad That Arrested Stormy Daniels Now Under FBI Investigation

-The Ohio vice squad that arrested porn actress Stormy Daniels at a Columbus strip club in July is now under federal investigation.
+The Ohio vice squad that arrested adult film actress Stormy Daniels at a Columbus strip club in July is now under federal investigation.

 Columbus police chief Kim Jacobs announced on Thursday that the Public Corruption Task Force of the FBI is now probing the vice section of her agency for criminal activity linked to recent high-profile incidents, which include Daniel’s arrest.